zawie/zill412/README.md

 ```
 These commands should be run in the root of your project directory.

-*⚠️ NOTE*: This assumes that both this test repository and your executable (412fe) is in the root directory of your project.
+*⚠️ NOTE*: This assumes that both this test repository and your executable (412fe) is in the same directory and you run the commands from said directory.

 ## 🤖 How does it work?
 It loops through a set of ILOC of files and compares your implementation's output to the references output.